saiko-tech/valve-csgo-event-demos/README.md

     gs://valve-csgo-event-demos

-:information_source: The bucket has `Requester Pays` enabled, see https://cloud.google.com/storage/docs/using-requester-pays
+:information_source: The bucket has `Requester Pays` enabled, see https://cloud.google.com/storage/docs/using-requester-pays (note that this is purely to cover network traffic - the money goes to Google, not to us)

 e.g. to download all demos: